KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS17.1.md

 layout: rom
 title: LineageOS 17.1 (Android 10)
 subtitle: for Raspberry Pi 4
-date: 2020-11-08
+date: 2020-11-20
 tags: [rpi4, LineageOS, LOS17.1]
 social-share: true
 comments: true
 ---

-Here's my build of LineageOS 17.1 for Raspberry Pi 4 Model B. It is unofficial and unsupported by the LineageOS team.
+Here's my build of LineageOS 17.1 for Raspberry Pi 4 Model B and Pi 400.
+It is unofficial and unsupported by the LineageOS team.
 It's for **advanced users** only.
 Pi 4 model with at least 2GB of RAM is required to run this build.

 <span style="color:#FF0000;">Important!</span> This image includes parts that are licensed under non-commercial license ([Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/)).
 You may use this build freely in personal/educational/etc use.
 Commercial use is not allowed with this build!